joegasewicz/react-bare-forms/README.md

 ```
 ## File Ref
 RBF's provides a function that returns a React ref to access your file object.
 To use, simply assign the returned ref from
 the `createFileRef` function to a variable & pass this variable to `FileField`'s ref prop.
+To access your file object, pass your React ref to the `getFileFromRef` function.
 For example:
 ````typescript jsx
  import {createFileRef, FileField, isFile, getFileFromRef} from "react-bare-forms";